 It is not the arrow that points itself at the mark.
 It is the job of the archer to know the target and direct the arrow towards it.

 As parents our target is Christ.
-That is what we are aiming for.
-This is why we spend the time and energy we do building our foundation, protecting our arrows and aligning our sites.
+That is what we are aiming our children towards.
+This is why we spend the time and energy we do building our foundation, protecting our arrows, and aligning our sites.

 The purpose of the release is impact.